ben16w/minui-portmaster/README.md

 > [!IMPORTANT]
 > This method may remove some dependencies needed by your installed ports.
 If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall Port**.
 This will restore any missing files for that port.

-## Usage

-- From MinUI or NextUI, select the Ports->Portmaster entry to launch the manager.
-- Browse available ports and install new ones.
-- Installed ports will appear under the Ports entry in MinUI/NextUI.

-> [!IMPORTANT]
-> Not all ports are ready to run immediately after installation, and some may require additional steps.
-This usually involves copying files from a purchased copy of the game.
-These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
-Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.

 ## Deep Sleep & Shutdown